 The pad is pre-scored lengthwise to make it easy to fold into thirds, lengthwise, and rolls up to the size of a 1L Nalgene bottle for each store.
 A stuff sack is included.

-If gear weight and cost are important to you, I’d encourage you to take a close look at two other insulated sleeping pads, the MassDrop Klymit Ultralight V Sleeping Pad which retails for about $60, has an R-vale of 4.4, and weighs 17.7 oz or the REI Flash Air Insulated Sleeping Pad which retails for $100, has an R-value of 3.7, and weighs 15 oz.
+If gear weight and cost are important to you, I’d encourage you to take a close look at two other insulated sleeping pads, the MassDrop Klymit Ultralight V Sleeping Pad which retails for about $60, has an R-value of 4.4, and weighs 17.7 oz or the REI Flash 3-Season Sleeping Pad which retails for $100, has an R-value of 3.2, and weighs 16 oz.
 Both of these pads have dual flat valves, which makes the deflation process much smoother.
-They also have air sprung cells which I find more comfortable to sleep on than horizontal baffles.
+They also have air-sprung cells which I find more comfortable to sleep on than horizontal baffles.

 While not reviewed here, the ReCharge UL is also available in a short (48″ x 22″) and double width size (76″ x 48″), with higher R-Values and the same reduced pricing model.
 The value of those models is actually more interesting and worthy of consideration if you’re shopping for a lower cost, non-standard size insulated sleeping pad.